ome/omero-documentation/omero/sysadmins/server-permissions.rst

 members of the group depends on the permissions settings for that group.
 Whenever a user logs on to an OMERO server, they are connected under one of their groups.
-All data they import and any work that is done is assigned to the current group, however the user can now easily move their data into another group.
+All data they import and any work that is done is assigned to the current group, however the user can move their data into another group.

 Users
 -----